awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Monitoring.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the RDS for Oracle instance on which you started an activity stream\.
+1. Choose the Amazon RDS database instance on which you started an activity stream\.

 1. Choose **Configuration**\.